-Woman claims Catholic church denied communion because of rainbow masks
+Woman claims Catholic church denied Communion because of rainbow masks

 ENGLEWOOD, Colo.
-(KDVR) — A group of Catholic women claims they were denied Communion at an Englewood church for wearing rainbow-colored face masks.
+(KDVR) — A group of Catholic women claim they were denied Communion at an Englewood, Colorado church for wearing rainbow-colored face masks.

 The Archdiocese said she was fired because she violated her contract, which includes “refraining from taking any public position or conducting himself or herself in a manner that is contrary to the teachings of the Catholic Church.”

-“When Maggie Barton’s story hit, it struck a cord in me and I felt compelled to do something,” Odenheimer said.
+“When Maggie Barton’s story hit, it struck a cord in me and I felt compelled to do something,” Odenheimer told Nexstar’s KDVR.

 Odenheimer and her three friends attended mass at All Souls Catholic Parish on Saturday, Feb.
 11, wearing their rainbow-colored masks.
-Odenheimer said the four don’t usually attend All Souls.
+Odenheimer said they don’t usually attend All Souls.

 “Our whole intent was to support and stand in solidarity for Maggie and for all,” Odenheimer said.